Carrie Underwood Shows A Memorable Throwback Photo Of Her New Baby Who Just Turned 5 Years Old

 “How has it already been 5 years?!
 So, so precious,” said a fourth fan, who added a blue heart emoji.

-Carrie said it is hers and her spouse’s mission to “keep their children humble” the way their parents did with them.
+Carrie said it is the couple’s mission to “keep their children humble” the way their parents did with them.